Introduction

 Our VBuffer timings also show an improvement when we enable LODing.

 Keep in mind that these timings were captured on a modern GPU.
-The difference on mobile devices is much larger and also has a much bigger impact.
+The difference on mobile devices is much larger with a bigger impact on total frame times.
 Most importantly, the system gives us a tool to tweak performance if the need arises.
-By far not all of our meshes use LODs, yet, and we could add more levels to the ones that do to further increase performance.
+By far not all of our meshes use LODs yet, so there is still more to be gained.

 Final Thoughts